PAMinerva/LearnDirectX-samples/README.md

-# Learn DirectX 12 Tutorial Series
+# Learn DirectX 12 from code samples
 ## Description
 This repository hosts the code for my DirectX12 tutorial series (you can find the tutorials in the wiki).<br />